IOSGVentures/Layer2Hackathon/projects/Team#8 FLYTIP/README.md

 Team #8 FLYTIP

 ### Product direction
-A tipping plugin that supports decentralized payments,based on Aurora
+A tipping plugin that supports decentralized payments

 ### Introduction
 1. FLYTIP is a decentralised web tipping component that enables peer-to-peer tipping.